'Buy Outright' is purchasing merchandise from individuals.

 Barcodes Missing in current versions of the software are generally no longer an issue.
 The program assigns a barcode as each item is entered into inventory.
 Duplicate and missing barcodes might only occur now when barcodes are manually entered or edited, which should never be done.

-Wrong Account can be corrected by:
+Items Added to Wrong Account can be corrected by:

 Duplicate ID or Incorrect Starting #